bsimpson/bookshelf_coding_exercise/README.md

 (Note that all tracks may not apply to your position.)

 To get started, fork this project to your Github user account.
-When you are finished you will create a PR for your branch back into the upstream branch.
+When you are finished you will create a pull request (PR) for your branch back into the upstream branch.

 # About this Exercise